What is Sleep Apnoea?

 Excess weight, especially around the neck, can increase the amount of soft tissue in the throat, which may lead to airway obstruction during sleep. - Age

-OSA becomes more common as people age, particularly after the age of 40.
+OSA becomes more common as people age, particularly after the age of 40, because of weakened muscle toning.

 - Gender